Onslivion/OPNsense-LogStash-Sentinel/README.md

 | project-away ls_timestamp
 ```

-4. Finalize the creation of the table, then navigate to the newly created Data Collection Rule made by the table.
+4. Finalize the creation of the table, then navigate to the newly created Data Collection Rule in the Azure portal.

-5. Assign the app registration the appropriate permissions [per the guide]("https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#assign-permissions-to-the-dcr").
-This change may take a minute to propogate - you may experience 403 errors.
+5. Assign the app registration the appropriate permissions [per the Microsoft guide]("https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#assign-permissions-to-the-dcr").
+This change may take a while to propogate - you may experience 403 errors.

 6. Take the "Immutable Id" field and paste it into the "dcr_immutable_id" field (50-output.conf).